mahdiatubly/Full_DevOps_RoadMap/Git.md

         #git merge [the name of the branch that you want to merge]
         $git merge authentication

-- To get the updates in the repo:
+- To get the updates in the remote repo:

         # May be the main branch called master in some github accounts.
         $git pull origin main